To find the hostname associated with a specific IP address using the command line, you can use the nslookup

 Address: 8.8.8.8

-Here, you can see the hostname google-public-dns-a.google.com
+Here, you can see the hostname `google-public-dns-a.google.com` associated with the IP address `8.8.8.8`.

-Method 2: Using the ping
+Method 2: Using the `ping` Command

-What is ping
+What is `ping`?

-command is traditionally used to check the availability of devices on a network by sending packets to them.
+The `ping` command is traditionally used to check the availability of devices on a network by sending packets to them.
 However, it also has a useful feature that allows you to resolve hostnames from IP addresses.

-to Find Hostname
+How to Use `ping` to Find Hostname

-to resolve the hostname:
+You can use the `-a` switch with `ping` to resolve the hostname:

 ping -a <IP_ADDRESS>

-For example, to find the hostname of 192.168.1.1
+For example, to find the hostname of `192.168.1.1`, input:

 ping -a 192.168.1.1